lalitgupta29/PythonProjects/readme.md

-This repository will caontain different  python pet projects.
+This repository will contain different  python projects I perform.